hchungdelta/Simple_NN_API/NN_v3.0_SandGlass/introduction/performance/README.md

 <img src="loss_epoch.png" width="550">

 BN is short for batch normalization.
-The results indicate that in terms of loss-epoch tendency, the performance of this model is similar to LSTM (infer mode).
-If includes BN, the model can converge much faster, approaches to the performance of LSTM (teacher forcing mode).
-In general, SandGlass Conv2Conv model can approach to lower loss with less fluctuation.
+The results show that both SandGlass models (with/without BN) can outperform traditional LSTM.

 ## Loss-time curves

 <img src="loss_time.png" width="550">

-In terms of efficiency, the results indicate that the cost-performance of this new model can outperform LSTM.
-It is interesting to see that even without BN (curve with olive color), the convergence rate is still comparable to LSTM (teacher forcing mode).
+Regarding efficiency, both SandGlass models can also be trained faster than traditional LSTM.

+Caution: this is a comparison for small-scale data training.

 ## Test model detail:
 ```